 - 7.9.2 To determine procedures for the safekeeping of the private property of a person, other than a member of staff, under his guardianship or supervision.
-These procedures shall be made available to all appropriate employees. - 7.9.3 To determine procedures for the safekeeping of evidential or non-evidential property.
-These procedures shall be made available to all appropriate employees and shall make specific reference to the need for insurance of valuable items. - 7.9.4 To issue separate Financial Instructions for dealing with cash, including seized cash under the Proceeds of Crime Act.
+These procedures shall be made available to all appropriate employees and should ensure that there is an appropriate segregation of duties and regular inventory checks. - 7.9.3 To determine procedures for the safekeeping of evidential or non-evidential property.
+These procedures shall be made available to all appropriate employees, shall make specific reference to the need for insurance of valuable items and shall ensure that there is a adequate segregation of duties and regular inventory checks.

+7.9.4 To issue separate Financial Instructions for dealing with cash, including seized cash under the Proceeds of Crime Act.